View of a crane installing prefabricated panels on the exterior a multistory building

 Two workers for Digital Building Components review plans for a prefabricated structure

-Access to Qualified Expertise
+Improved Quality And Access to Qualified Expertise

 DPR leads the way when it comes to injecting lean manufacturing principles into the construction process.
 With our self-perform team of experienced and qualified installers, we can not only ensure quality installation but can also provide helpful insight early on.
-Our teams evaluate how products will be assembled both in manufacturing settings and onsite to inform project designs.
+Our teams evaluate how the prefabricated products will be assembled both in manufacturing settings and onsite to inform project designs.
 We leverage automation to streamline workflows and reduce waste.
 This allows us to continuously improve overall manufacturing processes via design for manufacturing and assembly (DfMA) techniques, which improve the overall quality of the prefab product’s lifecycle.

 Prefabrication is good for the environment.
 It cuts down on material and labor waste by leveraging material nesting, so there’s a significant reduction of scrap removal from job sites.